AnkitPal92/Kaggle-Courses/Intro_to_Programming/04_Conditions_and_Conditionals.md

 Here, in the above code cell, when we passed the temperature as 37&deg; So, the message comes out to be "Normal temperature", because the temperature is less than 38°C (temp > 38 evaluates to False) in this case.

-In the following example, if the temperature is instead 39°C, since this is greater than 38°C, the message is updated to "Fever!" as shown in the example.
+In the following example, if the temperature is instead 39°C, since this is greater than 38°C, the message is updated to "Fever!".

     print(evaluate_temp(39))